 RoE = 2500 / 5000 *100

-This model was developed in 1920’s by the DuPont Corporation.
-DuPont Model breaks up the RoE formula into three components with each part representing a certain aspect of business.
+This model was developed in the 1920s by the DuPont Corporation.
+DuPont Model breaks up the RoE formula into three components, representing a certain aspect of the business.
 The DuPont analysis uses both the P&L statement and the Balance sheet for the computation.

 The RoE as per DuPont model can be calculated as:

-If you notice the above formula, the denominator and the numerator cancels out with one another eventually leaving us with the original RoE formula which is:
+If you notice the above formula, the denominator and the numerator cancel out with one another eventually leaving us with the original RoE formula which is:

 RoE = Net Profit / Shareholder Equity *100

-However in the process of decomposing the RoE formula, we gained insights into three distinct aspects of the business.
+However, in decomposing the RoE formula, we gained insights into three distinct aspects of the business.
 Let us look into the three components of the DuPont model that makes up the RoE formula :